discopt/cmr/doc/tu.md

   - `-i FORMAT`  Format of file `IN-MAT`, among `dense` for \ref dense-matrix and `sparse` for \ref sparse-matrix; default: dense.
   - `-D OUT-DEC` Write a decomposition tree of the underlying regular matroid to file `OUT-DEC`; default: skip computation.
   - `-N NON-SUB` Write a minimal non-totally-unimodular submatrix to file `NON-SUB`; default: skip computation.
-  - `-s`         Print statistics about the computation to stderr.

 **Advanced options:**
+  - `--stats`              Print statistics about the computation to stderr.
+  - `--time-limit LIMIT`   Allow at most LIMIT seconds for the computation.
   - `--no-direct-graphic`  Check only 3-connected matrices for regularity.
   - `--no-series-parallel` Do not allow series-parallel operations in decomposition tree.
+  - `--algo ALGO`          Use algorithm from {decomposition, submatrix, partition}; default: decomposition.

 If `IN-MAT` is `-` then the matrix is read from stdin.
 If `OUT-DEC` or `NON-SUB` is `-` then the decomposition tree (resp. the submatrix) is written to stdout.